craftercms/docs/source/system-administrators/activities/installing.rst

 Development Environment
 -----------------------

-The quick start guide provides instructions on setting up a development environment by installing Crafter CMS from the archive download or installing Crafter CMS from archive built by the Gradle environment builder
+The quick start guide provides instructions on setting up a development environment by installing Crafter CMS from the prebuilt binaries

 * :ref:`installing-crafter-cms-from-prebuilt-binaries`